 CC0: Installation at CTM Festival 2023

-On 31.01.23, after two months of collaborative development, CC0 went live at the CTM Festival 2023.
+On 31.01.23, after two months of collaborative development -Conceived and directed by Miguel La Corte- CC0 went live at the CTM Festival 2023.
 Public participants were invited to engage in a live, interdependent composition accessible both online and at HAU2 in Berlin.

-CC0 represents a significant part of my ongoing practice in creating instruments for public collective composition and forms a key component of my research into alternative forms of digital music distribution.
+CC0 represents a significant checkpoint of my ongoing practice in creating instruments for public collective composition and forms a key component of my research into alternative forms of digital music distribution.

-It is a system that proposes production-based processes of collective creation as an alternative to standard, reproduction-based models of music distribution.
+It is a system that proposes (on a technical and experiential level) a production-based process of collective creation as an alternative to standard, reproduction-based models of music distribution; a continuum of shared making—an instrument for a roomful of strangers.

 ︎Project website